 From the same family as lima beans. our native beans are no doubt also related to the magical beans of the fairy tale, those that grew and grew until they reached the clouds.
 If not, how can one explain that today beans are eaten all over the world?
 The French cook them in the heart of a cassoule with meat and various vegetables to make their famous winter cassoulet.

 Brazilians mix them with meat and rice to prepare their substantial national dish, the feijoada.
-In the East they are turned into the sweet filling of delicious breads, desserts and candies.
-In Northern Africa they are prepared with meat, vegetables and grains: and in North America they are cooked in a sweet broth, or as one of the main ingredients in their Tex-Mex cuisine's most famous dish, chili con carne.
+In the East, they are turned into the sweet filling of delicious loaves of bread, desserts, and candies.
+In Northern Africa they are prepared with meat, vegetables, and grains: and in North America, they are cooked in a sweet broth, or as one of the main ingredients in their Tex-Mex cuisine's most famous dish, chili con carne.

-Today, -marvel of the modern world- beans are also available in the supermarket.
+Today, - a marvel of the modern world - beans are also available in the supermarket.
 They come as dry grains packed in plastic bags, or cooked in different styles and canned.
 But there is no modern world that can replace the delicious taste of beans cooked, as God ordains, in the traditional way, which is de la olla or stewed in a pot.

 The preparation process is long and laborious.
 On the kitchen table, the same one that is witness to the birth of all kinds of dishes and salsas, the grains come rolling along to submit to the first step of the ritual: the cleaning.
 The little stones must be removed, dirt blown off, for them to be ready for the pot.
 From that moment on, say the Not any pot, it has to be understood, can be used to cook beans.
 Such a Mexican food, with so much history and tradition, does not allow the use of a pressure cooker without making us feel that we are betraying our country.